-The museum’s permanent collection includes Departures, which takes you on the journey of Italian migrants through a multimedia presentation and explores the adventure and anticipation of the voyage many took in hopes of reaching Australia.
-Making Lives is a ten minute film which depicts the early days of settlement and the community created in Carlton.
-Settlement allows the visitors to view objects and artefacts from the migration period, which played an important role in creating a sense of home in Melbourne.
-Interactions is an exploration of the role in which food, language, performance, and sport played in the interaction between Italians and Australians.
-Artefacts in this collection include one of the first espresso machines imported into Melbourne and a film clip of Joe Dolce’s song, ‘Shaddap you face.’
-Lastly, Identity is a collection of 16 documentaries commissioned for Museo Italiano investigating the ongoing connection Italians have with their homeland.
-Interviewed Italians include football player Andrew Carrazzo, songwriter Kavisha Mazzella, filmmaker Santo Cilauro, and café owner Sam Greco.
+The museum’s permanent collection includes Departures, which takes you on the journey of Italian migrants via a multimedia presentation and explores the adventure and anticipation of the voyage many took in the hope of reaching Australia.
+Making Lives isa 10-minute film that depicts the early days of settlement and the community created in Carlton.
+Settlement allows you to view objects and artefacts from the migration period that played an important role in creating a sense of home in Melbourne.
+Interactions isan exploration of the role that food, language, performance and sport played in the interaction between Italians and Australians.
+Artefacts in this collection include one of the first espresso machines imported into Melbourne and a film clip of Joe Dolce’s song Shaddap You Face.
+Lastly, Identity isa collection of 16 documentaries commissioned for Museo Italiano investigating the ongoing connection Italians have with their homeland.
+Interviewed Italians include football player Andrew Carrazzo, songwriter Kavisha Mazzella, filmmaker Santo Cilauro and cafe owner Sam Greco.

 Italians and their families are encouraged to visit CoAsIt, as they might discover a piece of family history from the past.